ellie/notes/content/life/ft bragg to weaverville.md

 After turning off, we spent a good while riding through forest.
 There was no fog, but it was dense enough and the road dirty enough that I was being super careful not to slide out.

-Some of the redwoods are impressively large, though the biggest I saw was at a tourist spot.
+Some of the redwoods are impressively large, the biggest I saw was at a tourist spot.
 Turns out, in America, they even have drive-thru trees!

 ![](https://img.ellie.wtf/i/b234bbf77cc36f6c63ce8855a8a24f6b59fce6fdc143670e680f90d7d368d407.jpeg)